SeleniumHQ/htmlunit-driver/README.md

 ### Single-Jar Installation for Java

-Get the standalone JAR file of the latest release that includes HtmlUnit with all the dependencies and HtmlUnitDriver and add it to the classpath.
+Get the [standalone JAR file of the latest release](https://github.com/SeleniumHQ/htmlunit-driver/releases) that includes HtmlUnit with all the dependencies and HtmlUnitDriver and add it to the classpath.

-### Multi-Jar Installation for Java

-Get a ZIP archive of the latest release that includes HtmlUnit with all the dependencies and HtmlUnitDriver and add desired JAR files from this archive to the classpath.

 ### Deploying HtmlUnitDriver to Selenium Server

-Download Selenium Server Standalone distribution.
-Get the standalone JAR file of the latest release that includes HtmlUnit with all the dependencies and HtmlUnitDriver.
+Download [Selenium Server Standalone](http://docs.seleniumhq.org/download/).
+Get the [standalone JAR file of the latest release](https://github.com/SeleniumHQ/htmlunit-driver/releases) that includes
+HtmlUnit with all the dependencies and HtmlUnitDriver.
 Start Selenium Server (standalone or a grid node) like this:

 ```